 9. Christmas Market Schönbrunn

 Last, but not least: Schönbrunn.
 This is one of the main attractions you shouldn’t miss while you’re in Vienna.
 It’s a tourist hotspot but the locals also LOVE Schönbrunn.
 The famous palace is gorgeous and with the smell of hot punch in the air (and maybe in your hands too), you’ll have an unforgettable evening.
+The market is open daily from 10am-9pm (closes at 4pm on Christmas Eve, 6pm from Dec 25th-Jan 5th).

 Where to warm up: There aren’t too many great options.
 But try Landtmann’s Jausenstation or the Pure Living Bakery for some delicious pastries.